Takis Karagiozopoulos: International career

-Coaching career
+Managerial career

 After the end of his career, Karagiozopoulos was initially involved in coaching and was on the bench of the AEK Athens, as an assistant coach for the two years.
 He even had to serve as the first head coach for some matches.
-For the 1998-99 season, between the dismissal of Dragoslav Stepanović and the hiring of Oleg Blokhin, he was the coach of the team for three league matches, while he was also on the bench as the first coach in the tragic exclusion from Poseidon Michanionas for the cup.
-For the 1999-00 season, he replaced Ljubiša Tumbaković for a match.
+In November 1998 after the dismissal of Dragoslav Stepanović and before the hiring of Oleg Blokhin, he was the coach of the team for three league matches, while he was also on the bench as the first coach in the tragic elimination from Poseidon Michaniona for the cup.
+In January 2000, he also replaced Ljubiša Tumbaković for a match, before Giannis Pathiakakis was hired.

 Later Karagiozopoulos dealt with the science he has studied as a professor of physical education, while he deals with coaching only on an amateur level.
 The years after the end of his playing career until today, has a very active participation in the association of veteran football players of AEK.